 Vacations must be taken within the vacation year in which they are due unless an exception is granted by the Director.
-Full-time employees may carry over up to but no more than twenty-four (24) hours of vacation time annually.
-Part-time employees may carry over up to but no more than twelve (12) hours of vacation time annually.
-Except in extreme cases, there will be no "carry over" of earned vacation exceeding the amounts designated in this paragraph, nor will employees be entitled to pay in lieu of time off.
-Written requests for carry-over must be made to the Director sufficiently in advance of the annual vacation date.
+Full-time employees may carry over up to but no more than forty (40) hours of vacation time annually.
+Part-time employees may carry over up to but no more than twenty (20) hours of vacation time annually.
+Except in extreme cases, unused, earned vacation exceeding the amounts designated in this paragraph will be forfeited and employees will not be entitled to pay in lieu of time off.